 The old saying is true, “You get what you pay for.”
-When shopping with smaller companies, you often get a less than stellar product that does not last as long and does not perform as well.
+When shopping with smaller companies, you often get a less-than-stellar product that does not last as long and performs poorly.
 Additionally, when you buy with a bigger company, you are spending a little more on the features listed below.

 - Roof racks must fit the vehicle they are mounted onto perfectly, and Thule works with leading can manufacturers to ensure their products will fit a wide range of vehicles.
 Cheaper brands often do not match their rack systems to specific vehicles, and their measurements are off by quite a bit.

 - Roof racks must withstand high speeds and wind resistance with minimal contact with the vehicle.
 Thule uses advanced technology to research and design their products with only the best materials.

 - Leading companies, such as Thule, offer many great benefits, such as warranties and accessories, that other lesser-known companies often do not include.